pocketmetrix/pocketmetrix/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a game industry veteran, and an obsessive Pokefan

+While I'm not looking to collaborate on anything at the moment, please drop me a line whenever you feel!
+I'd love to chat with you.

 <!---
 pocketmetrix/pocketmetrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.